etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

         print('{}) {}'.format(idx, choice))

-As a side note, Python's `for` loop is quite different from we have in C, Java or JavaScript.
+As a side note, Python's `for` loop is quite different from what we have in C, Java or JavaScript.
 Technically, it's a `foreach <https://en.wikipedia.org/wiki/Foreach_loop>`_ loop.

 What if we got many collections to loop over?
 As naive as it